Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Framework

-The international standard for AI governance.
-Defines scope, roles, lifecycle controls, and continuous improvement cycles for AI systems at an organizational level.
+Defines scope, roles, lifecycle controls, and continuous improvement for AI systems at the organizational level.

 Operating model Risk register Internal audit

-Every AI system named, risk-tiered, and owner-assigned before it is used in production
+Every AI system named, risk-tiered, and owner-assigned before production

 EU AI Act Art.
 6 · ISO 42001 §8